naomijub/transistor/README.md

 ### Testing the Crux Client

 For testing purpose there is a `feature` called `mock` that enables the `docker_mock` function that is a replacement for the `docker_client` function.
 To use it run your commands with the the flag `--features "mock"` as in `cargo test --test lib --no-fail-fast --features "mock"`.
+The mocking feature uses the crate `mockito = "0.26"` as a Cargo dependency.
 An example usage with this feature enabled:

 ```rust
 use transistor::client::Crux;